Delayed reforms, market woes tarnish end to Modi's first year

+BRIEF-Sri Lanka sells $19 mln of 12-month development bonds at 6-month LIBOR + floating rate of 254.79 BPS - cenbank

+* Sri Lanka sells $19 million of 12-month development bonds at 6-month LIBOR + floating rate of 254.79 BPS - cenbank

-NEW DELHI/MUMBAI A surprise delay to India's new goods and services tax (GST) marks one of the most painful setbacks suffered by Prime Minister Narendra Modi's government as it nears the end of a first year in power, with markets falling and farmers braced for a poor monsoon.
+NEW DELHI/MUMBAI May 13 A surprise delay to India's first nationwide sales tax marks one of the most painful setbacks suffered by Prime Minister Narendra Modi's government as it nears the end of a first year in power, with markets falling and farmers braced for a poor monsoon.

 Investors had hoped that the ruling Bharatiya Janata Party's majority in the Lok Sabha, the lower house of parliament, would ensure Modi could push through reforms far more smoothly, but that assumption has taken a battering.